-Hong Kong’s arts culture is a vibrant and diverse community that has been developing for more than 20 years.
+Hong Kong’s art and culture is a vibrant and diverse community that has been developing for more than 20 years.

 Hong Kong has always been known as one of the most prosperous cities in Asia, but it is also known for its artistic, cultural, and historical heritage.
 The city was formerly known as Victoria Harbour before being renamed after Hong Kong in 1841.
 It possesses many natural wonders, such as the Peak Tramway and Cable Car System, popular attractions among tourists visiting Hong Kong throughout the year.

 Hong Kong is a global city with a vibrant arts community.
 The government’s support for the arts has helped to grow and sustain it, enabling artists from different backgrounds to pursue their work in Hong Kong.
 The number of individuals actively creating art or presenting their work has grown steadily over time.

 In addition, the independence of the Hong Kong arts scene allows it to thrive without being constrained by other factors like funding or commercial concerns; this helps create an environment where creativity can flourish freely and safely without interference or interference from others (which is especially important considering that many artists come from backgrounds where they may not feel comfortable expressing themselves).